Living at Whitman

 Living in the College community is an essential part of a Whitman education.
 All single undergraduate students who are under 21 years of age at the start of each semester and have not yet lived on campus for four semesters are required to live on campus.

 Whitman has seven residence halls and 11 special interest houses.
 All housing is coed with the exception of Prentiss Hall.
 Prentiss is an all women hall and houses four national sorority chapters and three sections of first-year and returning students.
-If you join a Greek organization, you may live in one of the four fraternity houses or the sorority sections of Prentiss Hall after your first year.
+If you join a sorority or fraternity, you may live in one of the four fraternity houses or the sorority sections of Prentiss Hall after your first year.
 Wherever you live on campus, you will be close to academic buildings, extracurricular activities, and local shopping areas.

 Each residence hall has its own hall council.
 Residence committees organize activities ranging from volleyball tournaments and progressive parties to trips to the College’s mountain cabin.
 New students are encouraged to plan recreational, social, and educational activities (with guidance from Residence Life staff) to develop leadership and organizational skills.